 WHEN DOES THIS OCCUR?

 Hormones are produced by ovaries regardless of pregnancy.
-In fact, ovaries have a major role in pregnancy (stimulation, maintenance and end of pregnancy) also, in non-pregnant dogs, the regular oestrous cycle is under influence of ovaries!
+In fact, ovaries have a major role in pregnancy (stimulation, maintenance, and end of pregnancy).
+Also, in non-pregnant dogs, the regular oestrous cycle is under the influence of ovaries!
 So we know, ovary here is the major reason.
-Now, these hormones prepare the uterus to receive the foetuses and maintain pregnancy and hence continually produce hormones to maintain this pregnancy until parturition (or the birth of puppies) and then a new set of hormones take over for lactation (milking the young ones)
+Now, these hormones prepare the uterus to receive the foetuses and maintain pregnancy and hence continually produce hormones to maintain this pregnancy until parturition (or the birth of puppies), and then a new set of hormones take over for lactation (milking the young ones)

 And when the dog is not pregnant, these hormones will subside after a few weeks to resume the cycle once again.
 The hormones begin to decline after 4-6 weeks.

-However, In pseudo-pregnancy condition, increased levels of circulating hormones cause changes that start mimicking a real pregnancy even though there is no conception and no foetus (pregnancy)
+However, In pseudopregnancy conditions, increased levels of circulating hormones cause changes that start mimicking a real pregnancy even though there is no conception and no foetus (pregnancy)

 WATCH OUT FOR SYMPTOMS!